 Robbery, Theft, and Other Related Offenses in California

-Many other offenses are frequently associated with robbery and even charged along with robbery under PC 211, which can affect the sentence if the evidence backs them up.
+Many other offenses are frequently associated with robbery and even charged with California Penal Code Section 211: Robbery, which can affect the sentence if the evidence backs them up.
 Some of those related offenses are:

 - Grand theft (CPC §487(a),(d)(2))